HomeDirectoriesWhy Your Business Needs to Be Listed

 Professional associations and certifications displayed in your listings add another layer of legitimacy.
 Whether it’s BBB accreditation, industry certifications, or local chamber of commerce membership, these affiliations provide third-party validation of your business credentials.

-The biggest mistake I see businesses make is the scattergun approach – randomly claiming listings as they stumble across them without any plan or consistency.
+The biggest mistake I see businesses make is the scattergun approach: randomly claiming listings as they stumble across them without any plan or consistency.
 That’s how you end up with conflicting information across platforms and a mess that’s harder to fix than starting from scratch.

-Not all directories are created equal.
+Not all directories are equal.
 You need to prioritise based on your industry, location, and target audience.
 Start with the big four: Google My Business, Bing Places, Apple Maps, and Facebook.
 These feed data to countless other platforms and applications.

 Next, identify industry-specific directories.
 Restaurants need Yelp and TripAdvisor.
 Home service businesses should focus on Angi and Houzz.
 B2B companies might prioritise LinkedIn and industry-specific platforms.
 Legal firms need Avvo and FindLaw.
 You get the idea.

-Local directories shouldn’t be overlooked.
+Don’t overlook local directories.
 Chamber of Commerce directories, local newspaper business listings, and city-specific platforms often have high domain authority and strong local relevance.
 They might not have the reach of national directories, but they pack a punch for local SEO.

 What if you could only choose five directories to list your business?
 Which would give you the maximum impact?
 For most businesses, it would be Google My Business, Facebook, Yelp, Bing Places, and one industry-specific platform.
-But that’s just the starting point – you shouldn’t stop at five.
+But that’s just the starting point, you shouldn’t stop at five.

 Create a master document with all your business information.
 I mean everything: business name (exactly as registered), address, phone numbers, website, email, hours of operation, holiday schedules, payment methods accepted, parking information, accessibility features, and service areas.
 This becomes your single source of truth.